kshedden/cscar_terminal/processes.md

 concept used by the shell, whereas a process is handled by the base operating system.
 Jobs are groups of one or more processes that are handled by the shell as a unit.
-Jobs and processes both have numeric id's, but they are not the same, and it can be confusing to know when a tool requires a process id or a job id.
+Jobs and processes both have numeric id's, but they are not interchangeable, and it can be confusing to know when a tool requires a process id or a job id.

 Obtaining process and job information
 -------------------------------------